tensorflow/mlir-hlo/stablehlo/build_tools/integrate/README.md

 Usage: ./build_tools/integrate/stablehlo_tag_and_bump_version.sh [-t <COMMIT_TO_TAG>]
    -t  Specify a commit to tag, must be an integrated StableHLO commit
        available on https://github.com/search?q=repo%3Aopenxla%2Fxla+integrate+stablehlo&type=commits
-       If not specifed, will only bump the 4w and 12w versions.
+       If not specified, will only bump the 4w and 12w versions.

 $ ./build_tools/integrate/stablehlo_tag_and_bump_version.sh -t 37487a8e
 Bumping 4w and 12w compatibility window values